Maintaining a Distributed Spanning Forest in Highly Dynamic Networks: Correctness analysis

 As explained in Section~\ref{sec:variables}, the variables {\tt parent} and {\tt status} are somewhat redundant, since the possession of a token is synonymous with being a root.
-The equivalence between both variables after each round is established in Lemma~\ref{lem:L5}.
-The main advantage of this equivalence is that it allows us to formulate and prove a large number of lemmas based on whichever of the two variables is the most convenient (and intuitive) for the considered property.
+The equivalence between both variables after each round is established in Lemma~\ref{lem:L5} (state consistency).
+The main advantage of this equivalence is that it allows us to formulate and prove a large number of lemmas using either variable, depending on which is the most convenient in the given context.